SIA-Jupyter-Notebooks/Vishal_Graphic_designing_Blog/README.md

 Your site is now running at `http://localhost:8000`!

-_Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

 Open the `gatsby-starter-foundation` directory in your code editor of choice and edit.
 Save your changes and the browser will update in real time!